CatPerson136/my-awesome-config/README.md

 Git into the folder by using ```cd ~/my-awesome-config.git```

-To copy the awesome folder use ```cp awesome ~/.config``` Reload the window manager by using Ctrl+Super+Q and enjoy!
+To copy the awesome folder use ```cp awesome ~/.config``` Reload the window manager by using Ctrl+Super+R and enjoy!